 Contributions.
-The tardiness bounds derived by us previously for preemptive and non-preemptive EDF [8] are dependent on per-task utilizations and execution costs but independent of total system utilization, $U{sum}$ .
+The tardiness bounds derived by us previously for preemptive and non-preemptive EDF [8] are dependent on per-task utilizations and execution costs but independent of the total system utilization, U{sum} .
 Furthermore, any task may incur maximum tardiness.
-This may not be acceptable to applications that are comprised of hard and soft real-time tasks or those comprised of soft tasks with different tardiness tolerances.
+This may not be acceptable to applications that are comprised of hard and soft real-time tasks with different tardiness tolerances.
 In this paper, we make an attempt to address this limitation.

 Our contributions are twofold.
 First, we consider guaranteeing lower tardiness to some tasks at the expense of others.
 To this end, we propose a new scheduling policy, called EDF-hl, which is a variant of global EDF.
-We show that under EDF-hl, on m processors, up to m tasks can be accorded preferential treatment and thereby guaranteed any tardiness, including zero, and that bounded tardiness can be guaranteed to the remaining tasks if their utilizations are capped.
+We show that under EDF-hl on m processors, up to m tasks can be accorded preferential treatment and thereby guaranteed any tardiness, including zero, and that bounded tardiness can be guaranteed to the remaining tasks if their utilizations are capped.
 In the absence of tasks that require lower tardiness, EDF-hl reduces to EDF.
 Simulations involving randomly-generated task sets presented herein suggest that for many systems, the tardiness bounds that can be ensured for tasks that do not receive preferential treatment are acceptable.

-Unlike in [8], the tardiness bound derived here is a function of $U{sum}$ , in addition to individual task parameters.
-Thus, as a second contribution, our bound offers the possibility of lowering tardiness for all tasks by lowering $U{sum}$ .
-To assess the tardiness-utilization trade-off for EDF (i.e., without special tasks), we again conducted experiments involving randomly-generated task sets.
+Unlike in [8], the tardiness bound derived here is a function of U{sum} , in addition to individual task parameters.
+Thus, as a second contribution, our bound offers the possibility of lowering tardiness for all tasks by lowering U{sum} .
+To assess the tardiness-utilization trade-off for EDF (i.e., without special tasks), we again conducted experiments involving randomlygenerated task sets.
 We found that, with the improved analysis, considerable reductions in tardiness are possible even for reasonable reductions in total system utilization.
-For instance, in the simulation results for eight processors shown in Fig. 6(b) in Sec.
-4, lowering $U{sum}$ by around 10% results in a reduction in maximum tardiness by over 35%, and lowering $U{sum}$ by 25% lowers maximum tardiness by close to 50%.
+For instance, in the simulation results for eight processors shown in Fig. 5(b) in Sec.
+4, lowering U{sum} by around 10% results in a reduction in maximum tardiness by over 35%, and lowering U{sum} by 25% lowers maximum tardiness by close to 50%.

 Organization.
 The rest of this paper is organized as follows.
-Our system model and algorithm EDFhl are described in Sec.
+Our system model and algorithm EDF-hl are described in Sec.
 2. Tardiness bounds are derived in Sec.
-3. An experimental evaluation of the tardiness-total utilization trade-off is provided in Sec.
+3. Results of the simulation-based evaluations mentioned above are presented in Sec.
 4. Finally, Sec.
 5 concludes.